valerieniloinsigh31/FitForWork_v1/README.md

 <h1>Other paid avenues to pursue in managing the FFW App.</h1>

-<p>Other options that I will pursue that I became aware of from tutorials but that are external from the course (due to requiring payment), are the following:
+<p>Other options that I will pursue at a future point - that I became aware of from tutorials but that are external from the course (due to requiring payment), are the following:
 <ol>
 <li>Google business</li>
 <li>Google Analytics</li>